mollybeach/-transcribe-video-to-text-file-open-ai/README.md

 </code></pre>

-3. Upload the video: Upload the video that you want to transcribe into text to the same directory where you saved the Python script.
+3. Upload the video: Upload the video that you want to transcribe into text to the /videos directory
 4. Run the script: Run the script by typing the following command in the terminal or command prompt:

 <pre><code>
 python3 video_transcription.py
 </code></pre>

+5. Find the output transcription in /transcriptions